What are the best box turtle beddings? In this short article, I will show you what I consider to be the best substrate for box turtles.

-A good bedding needs to:
+A good box turtle bedding needs to:

-- be able to be burrowed into
+- Be able to be burrowed into.

-- by healthy and non-toxic to your box turtle
+- By healthy and non-toxic to your box turtle.

-- not cause your box turtle’s skin to dry out
+- Not cause your box turtle’s skin to dry out.

 Keeping the humidity up is going to be rather important.
 It’s one of the biggest mistakes box turtle owners make.